pan100/php-moodserver/WORKLOG.md

 -Removed static path to trigger icon for the getObObjectFrom() method and used helper from assetic.
 -added mood levels to day reports
--add triggers to graph labels and plotted them in the graph
+-added triggers to graph labels and plotted them in the graph -added access control for reports based on who the user has access to, but must be tested more

 26.03.2012